-While your vegetables are cooking start a pot of water for your noodles and bring to a boil.
+- While your vegetables are cooking, start a pot of water for your noodles and bring to a boil.
 Cook the noodles according to the instructions on the package.
-I prefer egg noodles personally, but just about any noodles you have on hand will work.
+I prefer egg noodles, but just about any noodles you have on hand will work.

-Once the vegetables are softened add your broth to the pot and season.
-I like to use low sodium broth so I can season it to my taste.
-I also keep it light on the herbs to let the chicken flavor shine but you can definitely add other herbs to kick up the flavor.
+- Once the vegetables are softened, add the broth and seasonings to the pot.
+I use low-sodium broth so that I can season it to taste.
+I also keep it light on the herbs to let the chicken flavor shine, but you can add other herbs to kick up the flavor.

-From there just add your cooked chicken and noodles to your soup and season with salt and pepper to taste.
+- From there, just add your cooked chicken and noodles to your soup and season with additional salt and pepper to taste.

-If making the soup to freeze you will want to leave out the noodles.
+If making the soup to freeze, you will want to leave out the noodles.
 They will not freeze well when mixed in with the soup.
-When you plan to eat the soup make a fresh batch of noodles.
+When you plan to eat the soup, make a fresh batch of noodles and add them in.